 The CCRI Self-Report Spreadsheet should be filled out and the total points earned submitted no later than end of day, JULY 13th.
 The spreadsheet will include clickable arrows (numbered 1-17) to jump directly to the item in the instructions.
 Cells that should be filled with data are colored light green.
 If an unacceptable response is entered, an error message will appear with the acceptable responses.
 Points are calculated automatically after each entry.
 RETAIN FINAL SPREADSHEET AND SUPPORTING DOCUMENTATION AND ALL OTHER RECORDS RELATED TO CALCULATIONS OF THE COLLEGE AND CAREER READINESS POINTS FOR INSPECTION AND AUDIT BY THE STATE, CONSISTENT WITH RECORD RETENTION POLICIES.

 1 District – Enter your district or charter holder name.
 2 School – Enter school name.
 Note: one school per spreadsheet.
 3 Entered By – Enter your name.
 THE AUTHORIZED REPRESENTATIVE HEREBY ATTESTS TO THE ACCURACY AND COMPLETENESS OF THE DATA PROVIDED.
 ANY PERSON WHO KNOWINGLY MAKES, USES, OR CAUSES TO BE MADE OR USED, A FALSE RECORD IS SUBJECT TO CRIMINAL AND CIVIL PENALTIES.
 4 Approved By – Enter the name of the person that has approved the document.
 The “Approved By” name listed here should match the name of the person that will enter the “Points Earned” on the ADEConnect website.
 THE AUTHORIZED REPRESENTATIVE HEREBY ATTESTS TO THE ACCURACY AND COMPLETENESS OF THE DATA PROVIDED.
 ANY PERSON WHO KNOWINGLY MAKES, USES, OR CAUSES TO BE MADE OR USED, A FALSE RECORD IS SUBJECT TO CRIMINAL AND CIVIL PENALTIES.
-5 Number of Seniors – Enter the total number of Seniors for the 2016-2017 school year.
-Do not include any students graduating after June 30th, 2017.
-If this box is left empty or does not match the number of student records you enter in the spreadsheet, it will turn red and have the following error message to the left: “Total grads must be equal to the count of SSIDs.”
+5 Number of cohort 2018 students – Enter the total number of cohort 2018 students for the 2017-2018 school year.
+If this box is left empty or does not match the number of student records you enter in the spreadsheet, it will turn red and have the following error message to the left: “Total students must be equal to the count of SSIDs.”
 The total points earned (#9) will not be calculated until this error is corrected.
-If the count of SSIDs entered is less than the number of Seniors you have filled out, you will receive a yellow error message in cell E9 that says “SSID Count < # of Seniors.”
-Make sure you are entering the SSID of each student that is a Senior – regardless of whether they meet any of the indicators – to insure this number matches with the number of SSIDs.
-6 a) SSID – Enter the SSID of each Senior.
+If the count of SSIDs entered is less than the number of cohort 2018 students you have filled out, you will receive a yellow error message in cell E9 that says “SSID Count < # of cohort 2018 students.”
+Make sure you are entering the SSID of each student that is in cohort 2018 and was enrolled from October 1st, 2017 to May 1st, 2018 (or graduated early) – regardless of whether they meet any of the indicators – to insure this number matches with the number of SSIDs.
+6 a) SSID – Enter the SSID of each cohort 2018 student.
 After you click “Enter” the rest of the row will populate so you can mark the appropriate indicators.
 If the student does not meet any of the indicators, simply leave the row blank and click on the next cell under “SSID” to enter the next student.
 To correct a SSID, highlight the cell by clicking on it, enter the correct ID, and hit “Enter”.
 If a student’s SSID is deleted, the entered indicator amounts will remain.
 Manually delete your indicator responses for the deleted SSID.
 If you accidently delete a SSID, the indicator responses will still remain populated.
 Re-enter the SSID in that column. b) If a SSID cell is red, there is a duplicate SSID already entered in the spreadsheet.
 Cell E6 shows how many duplicate SSIDs you currently have.
 Check to make sure you haven’t already entered the SSID erroneously in the spreadsheet and correct the ID or delete the duplicate submission.
 We recommend entering each student’s CCRI information before entering the next SSID so you don’t lose track of the row for which you are entering data.
 7 Enter a response for each indicator that the student meets.
 There are three different types of responses for the indicators.
 Each type is detailed below in the “Notes” section.
 8 If your school meets this bonus, you will receive 1 bonus point in the “Points Earned” cell.
 Note: This calculation will not be done for you.
 You will need to calculate whether there has been an increase in the percent of students from the prior fiscal year to the current fiscal year or a total of 85% of students in post-secondary enrollment and/or military service.
 9 a) This is the total number of CCRI points your school has earned.
-Ensure that no cells are highlighted, the total number of Seniors matches the number of SSIDs entered, and no error messages are showing up.
+Ensure that no cells are highlighted, the total number of cohort 2018 students matches the number of SSIDs entered, and no error messages are showing up.
 This is the number that should be reported to ADE through ADEConnect before end of day JULY 13, 2017.
 RETAIN THE FINAL SPREADSHEET, SUPPORTING DOCUMENTATION, AND ALL OTHER RECORDS RELATED TO CALCULATIONS OF THE COLLEGE AND CAREER READINESS POINTS FOR INSPECTION AND AUDIT BY THE STATE, CONSISTENT WITH RECORD RETENTION POLICIES.

 b) These are the bonus points earned in H5.
 A school can earn either 1 or 0 points.